Integrated Pest Management

 Call Rick’s Plant Health Care Today | 610-840-2655

-If you’ve been noticing the trees and shrubs on your property don’t seem to look the way they once did, or if you want to make sure you maintain their health, give us a call today.
-We will schedule a time to walk your property with our Certified Arborist and ensure your landscape stay healthy and beautiful all year long.
-We service Delaware County, Chester County, Montgomery County and surrounding areas in Pennsylvania.
+When the trees and shrubs on your property don’t look right, reach out to our team today.
+We will schedule a time to walk your property with our Certified Arborist and ensure your landscape stays healthy and beautiful all year long.
+Our tree disease control services are available in Delaware County, Chester County, Montgomery County, and surrounding areas.

 Frequently Asked Questions About Tree Insect & Disease Control